riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 Back-end is provided an unbroken stream of instructions to execute.
-The NLP is able to provide fast, single-cycle predictions by being expensive (in terms of both area and power), very small (only a few dozen branches can be remembered), and very simple (the BIM hysterisis bits are not able to learn very complicated or long history patterns).
+The NLP is able to provide fast, single-cycle predictions by being expensive (in terms of both area and power), very small (only a few dozen branches can be remembered), and very simple (the BIM hysteresis bits are not able to learn very complicated or long history patterns).

 To capture more branches and more complicated branching behaviors, BOOM